-Some Android smartphones can stream audio directly to your hearing aids.
+Some Android smartphones can stream audio, including phone calls, directly to your hearing aids.
 Your device must be running Android 10 or newer and it must have the Android Streaming for Hearing Aids feature as well.

 NOTE: For assistance with pairing and using these products with your hearing aids, contact your hearing care professional.